 1.3.4 Embedded System Security

-Embedded systems are used heavily in critical defense applications Malicious or accidental failures in embedded systems can have dire consequences.
+Embedded systems are used heavily in critical defense applications malicious or accidental failures in embedded systems can have dire consequences.
 The integrity of embedded infrastructures, such as configuration and code, is of utmost importance.
 Another distinguishing feature of embedded systems is autonomous operation, which poses new challenges in the context of system integrity.
 Since embedded systems are reactive (interact with their environment), unexpected environment events can cause failures in embedded systems.
 Environment events can also be generated by a malicious adversary, whose goal is to have the embedded system fail.
 Novel techniques are needed to verify the integrity of embedded infrastructure (which may include device, software code, and configuration).
-These techniques should be geared towards discovering behavior of embedded systems under environment events and discovering "weak spots" or vulnerabilities in embedded infrastructures.
+These techniques should be geared toward discovering behavior of embedded systems under environment events and discovering "weak spots" or vulnerabilities in embedded infrastructures.
 Advanced techniques based on static, dynamic, or hybrid (a combination of static and dynamic) analysis of an embedded system are sought to identify exploitable vulnerabilities in embedded infrastructure (an exploitable vulnerability can be used by an adversary to drive the embedded system to an unsafe state) and to verify the integrity of embedded infrastructure.

 Embedded systems often have to operate autonomously in a changing environment.
 Therefore, infrastructure of an embedded system has to be updated to adapt its behavior to the change in environment or change in the overall mission.
 Infrastructure updates manifest themselves as software updates or changes in the deployment configuration.
 Unauthorized or unverified updates to the infrastructure of an embedded system can compromise its integrity.
 New techniques are needed that allow updates to the infrastructure of an embedded system without violating its integrity.
 In addition techniques that prevent tampering with embedded infrastructures are also needed since field deployed embedded devices such as unmanned sensor nodes are prone to capture.